SEAT Ibiza hatchback review

 One area where there’s no room for criticism is interior space.
 SEAT has made the most of the Ibiza’s enlarged mechanical underpinnings, making a small car that’s big inside.
 The rear seats will accommodate two adults or three children with ease, while the 355-litre boot is only 25 litres shy of the space available in the back of the Volkswagen Golf and SEAT Leon, cars in the segment above the Ibiza.

-The 1.0-litre turbo petrol officially returns up to 51.4mpg or 49.6mpg in the higher power outputs, with the 79bhp little more efficient, managing up to 52.3mpg.
-A DSG automatic gearbox is also available with the 113bhp 1.0-litre petrol engine.
+The 1.0-litre turbo petrol officially returns up to 54.3mpg or 52.3mpg in the higher power outputs, with the 79bhp just as efficient as the 108bhp option.
+A DSG automatic gearbox is also available with the 108bhp 1.0-litre petrol engine.

 Entry-level SE trim includes Bluetooth, DAB radio, air-conditioning and front electric windows, along with LED running lights, alloy wheels and a 6.5-inch colour infotainment screen.
 Unlike rivals, you can also choose a metallic paint colour for no extra cost.

-SE Technology brings sat nav, together with an eight-inch infotainment screen and a CD player, and gets you more kit than the equivalent Ford Fiesta trim level, the Trend.
-FR bundles 17-inch alloy wheels, sports seats and suspension, LED headlights, a driving mode selector and a bodykit, and FR Sport adds bigger wheels, the digital cockpit and two-zone air con.
-Top-spec Xcellence and Xcellence Lux spec boasts keyless entry, adaptive cruise control and all-round parking sensors with a rear-view camera.
+SE Technology brings sat nav, together with an eight-inch infotainment screen and online features, and gets you more kit than the equivalent Ford Fiesta trim level, the Trend.
+FR bundles 17-inch alloy wheels, sports seats and suspension, LED headlights, a driving mode selector and a bodykit, and FR Sport adds bigger wheels, the digital cockpit and suede upholstery.
+Top-spec Xcellence and Xcellence Lux spec boast two-zone air con keyless entry, adaptive cruise control and all-round parking sensors with a rear-view camera.

 The SEAT Ibiza will keep occupants safe, too, with a five-star Euro NCAP score after extensive crash-testing.
 Its adult occupant protection score of 95% is particularly high for a supermini, and the safety body has commended SEAT for fitting autonomous emergency braking (AEB) with pedestrian detection as standard.